boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 * **`/scan`** ([sensor_msgs/LaserScan])

-	The laserscan topic to translate and forward to the Locator.
+	The laserscan topic to translate and forward to the ROKIT Locator.

 * **`/odom`** ([nav_msgs/Odometry])

-	The odometry topic to translate and forward to the Locator.
+	The odometry topic to translate and forward to the ROKIT Locator.
 Only used when `enable_odometry` is set to `true`.

 * **`/initialpose`** ([geometry_msgs/PoseWithCovarianceStamped])